explosion/spacy-course/chapters/es/slides/chapter3_01_processing-pipelines.md

 ---

-# ¿Qué sucede cuando llamas nlp?
+# ¿Qué sucede cuando llamas al objeto nlp?

 <img src="/pipeline.png" alt="Illustration of the spaCy pipeline transforming a text into a processed Doc" width="90%" />